-CCM Partners, a California Limited Partnership d/b/a Shelton Capital Management, is the investment advisor to the BDC Income Fund, the International Select Equity Fund, the Real Estate Income Fund and the Tactical Credit Fund pursuant to an Investment Advisory Agreement dated October 11, 2016 between the Trust on behalf of the Fund and Shelton Capital Management (the "2016 Agreement").
+CCM Partners, a California Limited Partnership d/b/a Shelton Capital Management, is the investment advisor to the International Select Equity Fund and the Tactical Credit Fund pursuant to the Investment Advisory Agreement dated October 11, 2016 between the Trust on behalf of the Funds and Shelton Capital Management (the "2016 Agreement").
 Shelton Capital Management is the investment advisor to the Emerging Markets Fund pursuant to an Investment Advisory Agreement between the Trust on behalf of the Fund and Shelton Capital Management (together with the 2016 Agreement, the "Agreements").
 Shelton Capital Management is controlled by a privately held partnership, RFS Partners, LP, which in turn is controlled by a family trust of which Mr. Stephen C. Rogers is a co-trustee.

-Pursuant to the Agreements, Shelton Capital Management supplies investment research and portfolio management, including the selection of securities for the Funds to purchase, hold, or sell and the selection of brokers or dealers through whom the portfolio transactions of the Fund are executed.
+Pursuant to the Agreements, Shelton Capital Management supplies investment research and portfolio management, including the selection of securities for the Funds to purchase, hold, or sell and the selection of brokers or dealers through whom the portfolio transactions of each Fund are executed.
 Shelton Capital Management's activities are subject to review and supervision by the Trustees to whom Shelton Capital Management renders periodic reports of the Funds' investment activities.

-The Fund pays for its own operating expenses and for its share of the Trust's expenses not assumed by Shelton Capital Management, including, but not limited to, costs of custodian services, brokerage fees, taxes, interest, costs of reports and notices to shareholders, costs of dividend disbursing and shareholder record-keeping services (including telephone costs), auditing and legal fees, the fees of the independent Trustees and the salaries of any officers or employees who are not affiliated with Shelton Capital Management, and its pro rata portion of premiums on the fidelity bond covering the Fund.
+Each Fund pays for its own operating expenses and for its share of the Trust's expenses not assumed by Shelton Capital Management, including, but not limited to, costs of custodian services, brokerage fees, taxes, interest, costs of reports and notices to shareholders, costs of dividend disbursing and shareholder record-keeping services (including telephone costs), auditing and legal fees, the fees of the independent Trustees and the salaries of any officers or employees who are not affiliated with Shelton Capital Management, and its pro rata portion of premiums on the fidelity bond covering the Fund.

-For Shelton Capital Management's services, the Fund pays a monthly fee computed at the annual rates shown in the table below:
+For Shelton Capital Management's services, each Fund pays a monthly fee computed at the annual rates shown in the table below:

-Thvestment

-Advisor Fee as

-a Percent of

-Average Daily

-Net Assets per
+Investment Advisor Fee as a Percent of Average Daily Net Assets per

 Fund Annum

 Emerging Markets Fund 1.00%

+Tactical Credit Fund 1.17%

+International Select Equity Fund 0.74%